datreant/scipy-2016/abstract.md

 In many fields of science, especially those analyzing experimental or simulation data, there is an existing ecosystem of specialized tools and file formats which new tools must work around.
-This often makes the filesystem serve as a de-facto database, with directory trees being the zeroth-order data structure for scientific data.
-Working directly with directory trees to store and retrieve datasets is, however, tedious and prone to error.
+Often this makes the filesystem serve as a de-facto database, with directory trees the zeroth-order data structure for scientific data.
+But it can be tedious and error prone to work with these directory trees to retrieve and store datasets.

 To address this problem, we present [**datreant**](http://datreant.org/).
-At the core of datreant is the concept of a **Treant**—a specially marked directory with distinguishing characteristics that can be discovered, queried, and filtered.
-In this way, datreant provides a Pythonic approach to managing heterogeneous data stored in a filesystem and therefore helps to enhance productivity and scientific reproducibility.
+At the core of datreant are **Treants**: specially marked directories with distinguishing characteristics that can be discovered, queried, and filtered.
+Treants give a Pythonic approach to managing heterogeneous data stored in the filesystem and therefore help to enhance productivity and scientific reproducibility.

-Treants make it easy to quickly gather results from many studies scattered throughout a filesystem, operate on their stored data based on their metadata, and store intermediate results as necessary within their respective directory trees. **datreant** also provides Tree and Leaf classes for granular manipulation of individual directories and files, respectively, as well as Bundles and Views for working with aggregations of many Treants, Trees, and Leaves.
+Treants make it easy to quickly gather results from many studies scattered throughout a filesystem, operate on their stored data based on their metadata, and store results again as necessary within their directory trees.
+**datreant** also provides Tree and Leaf classes for granular manipulation of individual directories and files, respectively, as well as Bundles and Views for working with aggregations of many Treants, Trees, and Leaves.

-[**datreant**](http://datreant.org) is a namespace package, with the core components available in the [datreant.core](https://github.com/datreant/datreant.core) module.
+[**datreant**](http://datreant.org) is a namespace package, with the core components available in the dependency-light [datreant.core](https://github.com/datreant/datreant.core) module.
 All core datreant objects are extendable; an example of this is [datreant.data](https://github.com/datreant/datreant.data), which provides a